homy-newfs8/esphome-sesame3/docs/README.md

 ```
 # Operation History TAG and History type

+> [!NOTE] As of the May 2025 firmware, the TAG string specification for CANDY HOUSE devices has changed.
+See [TAG UUID](#history-tag-uuid-and-trigger-type).

 You can expose who or what operated SESAME.
 These values are updated before lock/unlock state.
-Therefore, you can use history values in your automation's lock state change actions.
+Therefore, you can use history values in your automation's lock state change actions (You can change this "notify state after tag" behavior by `fast_notify` option).

 ```yaml
 sesame: